This section provides you with the steps to add and configure a database in the web console.

 Exasol SaaS Standard edition only supports two databases.
 With Enterprise edition you can add up to five databases.
 If you need more than five databases, please send a support request.
 To send a support request, click Help and then click Support.
 For more information, see SaaS Editions Overview.

 The optimal cluster size is based on usage patterns.
 As a rule of thumb, start with a RAM size that corresponds to about 10% of your raw data.
 For example, if you want to process about 1TB of raw data, then the cluster size Small may be a good starting point.
 Depending on your workload, you may need a larger cluster to use additional CPU and memory.
 Sometimes, a smaller cluster may also meet your requirements and be more cost-effective.
 You can dynamically test which size best fits your needs by resizing a cluster.
 For more information, see Resize Cluster.

 Add New Database

 - On the Databases page, click Add database.

-- In the first dialog box, enter a name for the new database and select a cluster region, then click Next to continue to the next step.
+- In the first window, enter a name for the new database and select a cluster region, then click Next to continue to the next step.

-In the second dialog box, enter a name for the new cluster, choose a cluster size, and configure auto-stop settings.
+In the second window, enter a name for the new cluster, choose a cluster size, and configure auto-stop settings.

 - Cluster name: A unique name for the main cluster.
-The name can contain letters a-z (lower and upper case), numbers, hyphen, dot, and underscores (_).
+The name can contain letters a-z (lowercase and uppercase), numbers, hyphen, dot, and underscores (_).